The Expats Guide to the 10 Best Places to Live in Portugal

 What is the safest place to live in Portugal?

 According to the 2024 Global Peace Index, Portugal is the seventh safest country in the world.
-Among the safest places to live in the country are Lisbon, Braga, Porto, Ponta Delgada in the Azores, Funchal in Madeira, Portimão, Aveiro, and Coimbra, all offering secure living environments.
+Lisbon, Braga, Porto, Ponta Delgada in the Azores, Funchal in Madeira, Portimão, Aveiro, and Coimbra are among the safest places to live in the country.

 Where is the best place to live in Portugal for expats?